awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 **IPv6 addresses for network interfaces**
 You can associate an IPv6 CIDR block with your VPC and subnet, and assign one or more IPv6 addresses from the subnet range to a network interface\.

 All subnets have a modifiable attribute that determines whether network interfaces created in that subnet \(and therefore instances launched into that subnet\) are automatically assigned an IPv6 address from the range of the subnet\.
-For more information, see [IP Addressing Behavior for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-ip-addressing-subnet) in the *Amazon VPC User Guide*\.
+For more information, see [IP addressing behavior for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-ip-addressing-subnet) in the *Amazon VPC User Guide*\.
 When you launch an instance, the IPv6 address is assigned to the primary network interface that's created\.

 For more information, see [IPv6 addresses](using-instance-addressing.md#ipv6-addressing)\.